bhascarp/deep-learning-challenge/README.md

 # Deep-learning-challenge

 The challenge has been completed and the Colab notebooks with the solution, have been placed in the 'Deep Learning Challenge' directory in the repository.
-The report on the model is also in the same directory.
+The report on the model is written in a word document which is also in the same directory.
+Please download the file and see the report content.

 The HDF5 files for the results are in the folder, 'Resources' within the Deep Learning Challenge folder.